 - Shape and size.
-Ganglion cysts are round or oval and usually measure less than an inch in diameter.
+Ganglion cysts are round or oval and usually measure less than an inch (2.5 centimeters) in diameter.
 Some are so small that they can't be felt.
 The size of a cyst can fluctuate, often getting larger when you use that joint for repetitive motions.

 - Pain.
 Ganglion cysts usually are painless.
-However, if a cyst presses on a nerve — even if the cyst is too small to form a noticeable lump — it can cause pain, tingling, numbness or muscle weakness.
+But if a cyst presses on a nerve — even if the cyst is too small to form a noticeable lump — it can cause pain, tingling, numbness or muscle weakness.

 When to see a doctor